 This interface is an Asynchronous Interface.

-CMAPI-3

-This interface is exposed by OpenCMAPI Connection Management component across a WebAPI.

-A subset of functions exposed through CMAPI-1 and CMAPI-2 are supported.

 Security Considerations

 The security considerations described in this section apply to any OpenCMAPI enabler implementation, and these considerations may result in different deployment models.
 Any particular security mechanism relevant to OpenCMAPI enabler is addressed in the [OpenCMAPI-TS].